VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="ABTas"></a> 6.12 Action Blocking Types and sequence

 The order of multiple actions in a list define the sequence in which those actions are to be executed.
-The parallel execution of actions is governed by their respective blockingType.
+The parallel execution of actions is governed by their respective `blockingType`.

 Actions can have three distinct blocking types, described in Table 2.